GB 23971-2025 Organic heat transfer fluids +English, Anglais, Englisch, Inglés, えいご

 GB 23971-2025 Organic heat transfer fluids (English Version)

-Warning — This document pertains to products which may be dangerous if adequate precautions are not taken during production, storage, transportation, and use.
-This document does not purport to address all safety problems associated with the product.
-It is the responsibility of the user to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+WARNING: The production, storage, transportation, and use of products as specified in this document may be hazardous, if suitable precautions are not observed.
+This document does not purport to address all of the safety problems associated with the product.
+It is the responsibility of the users of this document to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.

 1 Scope

-This document specifies the classification and marking, requirements and test methods, rules of inspection, marking, packaging, transport, storage, and safety of unused mineral oil-based and synthetic organic heat transfer fluids.
+This document specifies the classification and designation, requirements and test methods, inspection rules, marking, packaging, transportation, storage, and safety of unused mineral and synthetic organic heat transfer fluids.

-This document is applicable to various types of organic heat transfer fluids used in indirect heat transfer systems.
+This document is applicable to organic heat transfer fluids for various types of indirect heat transfer systems.

-This document is not applicable to fluids intended for direct use in heating or cooling oxidizing chemicals.
+This document is not applicable to organic heat transfer fluids directly used for heating or cooling chemicals with oxidizing properties.

-This document is not applicable to organic heat transfer fluids produced from reprocessed oils.
+This document is not applicable to organic heat transfer fluids produced from reclaimed oils.

-Note: Products classified as L-QA according to GB/T 7631.12 are not suitable for use in organic heat transfer fluid boilers.
-This document does not apply to products classified as L-QA in GB/T 7631.12.
+Note: Products classified as L-QA according to GB/T 7631.12 are not suitable for organic heat transfer fluid boilers.
+This document is not applicable to products classified as L-QA according to GB/T 7631.12.

 2 Normative references